Gowanus Batcave: Early history and construction

 A Sanborn map from 1886 shows the site had been home to Nassau Sulfur Works and Smith and Shaw Mattress Materials and Paper Stock.
 In the late 19th century, as the Brooklyn Rapid Transit Company (BRT) expanded, increased demand was placed on its power supply.
 In the time before the Central Power Station was constructed, the system had been operated entirely by direct current, with boosters used where long distances required them.
 As territory grew to be farther and farther away from the power stations, and as the company looked for ways to increase flexibility to adapt to future growth, it was decided that the best way to increase power capacity was to adopt a new system which would allow them to use large, single stations in central locations with convenient access to coal and water.
-Current could be distributed without excessive loss to any part of the system, and the high-tension feeders underground removed the need to string heavy overhead cables.
+Alternating current could be distributed without excessive loss to any part of the system, and the high-tension feeders underground removed the need to string heavy overhead cables.

 The need for a new power house was emphasized when a power station in Ridgewood, Queens, burned down on December 4, 1900.
 The following month, The Brooklyn Daily Eagle reported that a site had been found on the Gowanus Canal, an active industrial hub in South Brooklyn.
 The site, located at Third Avenue and First Street, had easy access to coal, water, and other supplies.
 It was large enough to hold a new building and a large store of coal while also allowing for future expansion.

 Construction was overseen by Charles Edward Roehl.
 Work on the building's foundations began in May 1901 and was finished the following January, though further work was delayed by equipment shortages and labor strikes.
 At the time, it was estimated that the Central Power House would cost $3 million.
 The brick facade of the building was erected in 1902.
 Construction was completed in 1903, and the first engine started operating that March.
 Four engines were operational by June 1903, and by the following year, the structure was declared "practically completed", with all eight engines working.